aleshaleksey/fansys23/08-spell-list.md

 - Any entity casting this spell in the [Healing] modality becomes aligned to [Divine] for 24h.
 - Any entity casting this spell in the [Destruction] modality becomes aligned to [Profane] for 24h.
-- If the spell is cast twice in opposite modalities, where the two spells overlap, they cancel out if the level is equal.
-If one has more MP dice input than the other, it overpowers the weaker casting where they overlap.
+- If the spell is cast twice in opposite modalities, they cancel out if the level is equal.
+If one has more MP dice input than the other, it overpowers the weaker one, dispelling it.

 **Global**: When the spell is cast globally it covers a radius of 400ft and lasts for a day.
 In addition to the normal effects, if it is cast in the [Destruction] modality, "profane" entities gain +1 to all saves in the area, and "divine" entities a -1 penalty to all saves.
 If the spell is cast in the [Healing] modality this is reversed.